-The following classifications apply to Technical Committee members and represent their principal interest in the activity of the committee.
+The following classifications apply to Committee members and represent their principal interest in the activity of the Committee.

-- M Manufacturer: A representative of a maker or marketer of a product, assembly, or system, or portion thereof, that is affected by the standard. - U User: A representative of an entity that is subject to the provisions of the standard or that voluntarily uses the standard. - I/M Installer/Maintainer: A representative of an entity that is in the business of installing or maintaining a product, assembly, or system affected by the standard. - L Labor: A labor representative or employee concerned with safety in the workplace. - R/T Applied Research/Testing Laboratory: A representative of an independent testing laboratory or independent applied research organization that promulgates and/or enforces standards. - E Enforcing Authority: A representative of an agency or an organization that promulgates and/or enforces standards. - I Insurance: A representative of an insurance company, broker, agent, bureau, or inspection agency. - C Consumer: A person who is, or represents, the ultimate purchaser of a product, system, or service affected by the standard, but who is not included in the User classification. - SE Special Expert: A person not representing any of the previous classifications, but who has a special expertise in the scope of the standard or portion thereof.
+- 1. M Manufacturer: A representative of a maker or marketer of a product, assembly, or system, or portion thereof, that is affected by the standard. - 2.
+U User: A representative of an entity that is subject to the provisions of the standard or that voluntarily uses the standard. - 3.
+IM Installer/Maintainer: A representative of an entity that is in the business of installing or maintaining a product, assembly, or system affected by the standard. - 4.
+L Labor: A labor representative or employee concerned with safety in the workplace. - 5.
+RT Applied Research/Testing Laboratory: A representative of an independent testing laboratory or independent applied research organization that promulgates and/or enforces standards. - E Enforcing Authority: A representative of an agency or an organization that promulgates and/or enforces standards. - 7.
+I Insurance: A representative of an insurance company, broker, agent, bureau, or inspection agency. - 8.
+C Consumer: A person who is or represents the ultimate purchaser of a product, system, or service affected by the standard, but who is not included in (2). - 9.
+SE Special Expert: A person not representing (1) through (8) and who has special expertise in the scope of the standard or portion thereof.